harshilgandhi04/hashAndSortMergeInBigData/README.md

-## This repository contains Implementation of Join Algorithm for SPARQL Query Processing
+## Implementation of Join Algorithm for SPARQL Query Processing

 ### Join Algorithms
 Implemented Join algorithms are used on Waterloo SPARQL Diversity Test Suite (WatDiv) dataset.